cdelker/schemdraw/docs/usage/placement.rst

 Orientation
 ^^^^^^^^^^^

-The `flip` and `reverse` methods are useful for changing direction of directional elements such as Diodes, but they do not affect the drawing direction.
+The `flip` and `reverse` methods are useful for changing orientation of directional elements such as Diodes, but they do not affect the drawing direction.